glotzerlab/gsd/doc/shapes.rst

 Type: ``Mesh``

 A list of lists of indices are used to specify faces.
 Faces must contain 3 or more vertex indices.
+The vertex indices must be zero-based.
 Faces must be defined with a counterclockwise winding order (to produce an "outward" normal).

 =============== ================ ====== ==== ======= ======